 Previous winners and their work

-During the spring 2013 Code for Good Hackathons, nearly 175 students from 40 colleges competed in New York, Delaware and Ohio to help six charities.
+During the spring 2013 Code for Good events, over 170 students from 40 colleges competed in New York, Delaware and Ohio to help six charities.

 The winning team in New York, including students from Cornell and Syracuse Universities, developed critical tracking services technology for Team Rubicon, which taps military veterans to help rapidly deploy emergency response teams.
 View photos from this event.